CGCookie/retopoflow/docs/changelist.md

 - Added button to continue editing with active mesh as target
 - Improved start up feedback
 - Added simple rip and rip fill to PolyPen
+- Fixed visual bug when matcaps are not installed

 ### RetopoFlow 3.2.9&rarr;3.3.0